anandbhardwaj456/email-bomber/README.md

 The platform implements multiple layers of reliability:

-1. **Multi-Provider Support**: Primary Mailgun, backup Mailgun, SendGrid, and SMTP fallback
+1. **Multi-Provider Support**: Primary Brevo, optional backup Brevo key, and SMTP fallback
 2. **Automatic Retry**: Failed emails are automatically retried up to 3 times
 3. **Load Balancing**: Round-robin distribution across multiple providers
 4. **Failover Protection**: If one provider fails, the system automatically switches to the next